top of page

 Our Vision

-Using cricket as a vehicle to provide equal opportunities for all children, Southern California Junior Cricket Academy aims to enhance the lives of with-promise youth by pioneering inclusive cricketing programs, advocating for higher education, and building a global cricketing community.
+Using cricket as a vehicle to provide equal opportunities for all children, Southern California Junior Cricket Academy aims to enhance the lives of inner city youth by pioneering inclusive cricketing programs, advocating for higher education, and building a global cricketing community.

 Cricketers